 The next two entries allow you to modify the ending temperature and hold time of the factory-set programs.
-For detailed instruction on how and when to adjust these settings see Glass 101.
-If the controller is not set in Modify Glass Fire Mode go directly to Step 5.
-(If the controller asks you to change the temperature and hold time it is currently set in Modify Glass Fire Mode)
+For detailed instruction on how and when to adjust these settings see page 12.

-Press O to verify the temperature.
+Press to verify the temperature.

-Press O to verify the hold time.
+Press to verify the hold time.